ethan-stone/obsidian-vault-knowledge-base/Notes/Blue Prince/Room 46.md

 The first key found here on the furthest rank, (Found) The second locked tight in the vault of a bank,
-The third is high up, among all the clocks, (Found) And the fourth down below, beneath all the docks.
+The third is high up, among all the clocks, (Found) And the fourth down below, beneath all the docks (Found).
 The fifth key is held by a king on his throne,
 The sixth in a station, left by one of your own (Found), The seventh is major if you draft it quite late,